sigproc/robotic_surgery/src/ros/k2_client/README.md

 3. In the k2_client.launch launch file, edit the value of the `serverNameOrIP` parameter to the IP address of the server computer.

-4. Build the package using `rosmake`
+4. Build the workspace using `catkin_make`.
+Alternatively the package can be built independently using `rosmake`.

 5. Run the package using
 `roslaunch k2_client kinect2Client.launch`